Geodata with Neo4j

 });

-Use the point.distance() function to calculate the distance between two points.
-The result is rounded to two decimal places since IP-based geolocations are approximate:
+Use point.distance() to find the distance between two points.
+We round to two decimal places since IP-based geolocations are approximate:

 MATCH (a:IPAddress { ip: "8.8.8.8" }),